OUR COMMITMENT TO SAFE, INCLUSIVE AND INNOVATIVE OPERATIONS

 • Maintain at least an additional 10% of our senior management team be represented by one or more designated groups (beyond women) as defined in the policy.

-Eldorado defines designated groups as women, Indigenous peoples (First Nations, Inuit and Métis), visible minorities, persons with disabilities and LGBTQIA2S+.
-To see our most recent progress on these efforts, please review our latest Management Proxy Circular.
+We define designated groups as women, Indigenous peoples (First Nations, Inuit and Métis), visible minorities, persons with disabilities and LGBTQIA2S+1.
+We first exceeded our aspirational targets at the Board level in April 2023.

-Everywhere we operate, we seek to provide opportunities for people of diverse ages, genders and cultural backgrounds.
+Everywhere we operate, we recognize and seek to foster diversity of identity and cognitive diversity.

 NeuroLeadership Institute Logo